OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 for OXID 7 with the new Twig engine.
 In case you insist on staying with Smarty engine (which we will not support beyond OXID 7.0) please switch to next section and proceed with OXID eShop 7.0.

-* Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.

-* And here's the good news about Twig Engine: we got a (not production ready) version of Twig template Engine that works with OXID 6.5 and a twig based theme as well.
+* We got a (not production ready and only proof of concept state) version of Twig template Engine that works with OXID 6.5 and a twig based theme as well.
   Installing twig engine on 6.5 is dead easy: just add twig components via composer, add twig admin theme and twig theme and it will work.
 Just be aware that it's not production ready.
 The shop only has one interface where the template engine gets hooked in.